cbeck88/strict-variant/README.md

 to.
 And besides, for the use cases where `safe_variant` is attractive in the first place, the types will all likely be no-throw move constructible anyways.

+Regardless, at least when your types are in fact no-throw move constructible, we enjoy essentially the same interface as `boost::variant`, without the extra copies or dynamic allocations that were required prior to C++11.

 Visitation
 ----------